 This method requires you to monitor your holdings more closely, but it works well for portfolios with a small number of funds.
-However, it’s not well suited to multi-asset-class portfolios, since it would result in a lot of tiny adjustments.
-My Über-Tuber portfolio has several target allocations of just 6%.
-If you followed the 5/25 rule to the letter, you would rebalance these asset classes any time they went up or down by just 1.5%.
+However, it’s not necessarily well suited to portfolios with small allocations to multiple asset classes, since it would result in a lot of tiny adjustments.
+For example, if your target is 4% emerging markets and you followed the 5/25 rule to the letter, you would rebalance any time this went up or down by a single percentage point.

 Threshold rebalancing may also be harder emotionally, because you’ll be doing it after every significant market correction and rally, selling what’s hot and buying what’s not.

 3. Rebalancing with cash flows

 A third option is to rebalance whenever you add new money or make withdrawals.
 Let’s say an investor allocates equal amounts to Canadian, US, and international equity index funds, and that she contributes $1,000 a month to her account.
 The value of her funds are currently $15,300 Canadian, $15,500 US and $15,000 international.
 When she makes her next contribution, she would divide it as follows: $300 to the Canadian, $100 to the US, and $600 to the international fund.
 When she’s done, each fund will have exactly $15,600.